Peacemaking in relationships is based on three basic principles – these are the truth, the love, and the good.

 The search for peace begins with the truth.
-We need to look for it, to understand it, to acknowledge it, to accept and apply it.
-The Bible calls this process rendering of true and sounds judgement in our courts.
-Our courts are the mind, emotions, inner attitudes and opinions.
+We need to look for it, understand it, acknowledge it, accept and apply it.
+The Bible calls this process rendering of true and sound judgment in our courts.
+Our courts are the mind, emotions, inner attitudes, and opinions.

 These are the things you are to do: Speak the truth to each other, and render true and sound judgement in your courts.
 (Zechariah 8:16)

 The first and most important truth with which we need to come into agreement and be at peace is God’s truths and instructions revealed in His word.
 They are eternal and unchangeable and give us the framework and boundaries of a godly life, protecting us from evil and harm.